 While on a break, you can simply close your eyes or change your focus to rest your eyes.
 But another option is to try an exercise program to actively improve your eyesight.
 One such set of exercises offered by a third-party company is called Rebuild Your Vision.
 It includes exercises, guidance, and more to help train your eye muscles.
 Read more about it if this sounds interesting.

 Download and try Time Out for free!
 Version 1.7.1 is currently the latest release.
 Read the Time Out 1.7.1 release notes to see what has changed in this version, or read the User Guide to find out more about it.

 Time Out Free is also available via the Mac App Store, at no cost.
 This edition is currently a few versions behind the standard one, as Apple's sandboxing rules have prevented updates from being released.
 So downloading from this site is recommended.
 It will be updated once version 2 is released.

 Time Out is a great product, but stay tuned for Time Out version 2, coming soon for Yosemite.

-Version 2 includes several much-requested enhancements, including the ability to continue breaks after quitting the app, so it doesn't have to be in the Dock, plus an optional countdown to the next break in the menubar, customizable break themes, and more.
+Version 2 includes several much-requested enhancements, including the ability to hide it from the Dock, an optional countdown to the next break in the menubar, customizable break themes, a new app icon, a redesigned UI, and much more.